pasientskyhosting/secure-mac-guide/README.md

 sudo brew services start knot-resolver
 ```

-Then enable Knot Resolver DNS for each interface
+Then enable Knot Resolver DNS for each interface on your Mac:

 ```
 networksetup -listallnetworkservices 2>/dev/null | grep -v '*' | while read x ; do